LibraryOfCongress/bagit-java/trunk/README.txt

 a bad thing.

 RELEASE NOTES:
+Changes in 3.9:
+1. Change to licensing terms.
+2. Minor modifications to support for splitting bags.

 Changes in 3.8:
 1. Added support for splitting bags.
 2. Added support for resuming fetches of bags.